molinsp/smash-cmu/Simulations/CoverageAndBridgeScenes/readme.txt

 - Scene Simulation Parameters

+	The buttons in the SystemControllerGUI are:
+	 - Setup Network: sends some basic parameters to all drones (see parameters below).
+	 - Take Off: sends the command to all drones to lift from the ground and hover.
+	 - Start Search: request all drones to search the area according to the search parameters (see below).
+	 - Form Brige: requests drones to form a bridge for the last person that has been found.
+	 - Land: sends the command to all drones to land (get to a lower altitude, they won't actually land since the floor is too uneven).

     There are some simulation parameters that have to match the physical objects in the scene.
 They have to be changed if these objects are changed.
 The parameters are:
      - numberOfDrones: the number of drones in the simulation
      - numberOfPeople: the number of people in the simulation
      - (x1,y1) to (x2,y2): bounding box of area being covered.

+	There are also parameters used to translate between VRep cartesian model and a lat/long model:
+	 - referenceLat and referenceLong: the latitude and longitude (in degrees) of the reference point used to translate VRep x-y coordinates into lat,long coordinates.

     The following are parameters that can be used to play with the simulation:

+	Bridge Forming Parameters:
      - radioRange: the range (radius) of the Wi-Fi radio on the drones (in meters), required to calculate how many drones are needed for the bridge.

+	Area Coverage Search Parameters:
  	 - minimumAltitude: height (in meters) that the drones have to reach before they start an area coverage pattern.
 In reality, drones will choose different heights to avoid crashing onto each other, but this will be the absolute minimum one.
+     - heightDiff: the amount of vertical distance (in meters) to leave between drones searching the same area, to avoid collisions.
 	 - coverageAlgorithm: can be "random", "snake" or "inside_out" (without quotes), and determines which algorithm will be used for the area coverage.
 	 - searchLineWidth: the width (in meters) of each search "line" a drone will follow, for the algorithms that follow lines (such as snake and inside_out).
 Determines how far the drone would move to its side for the next "line".
-	 - heightDiff: the amount of vertical distance (in meters) to leave between drones searching the same area, to avoid collisions.
 	 - waitForRest: 1 means that after reaching each of its search targets, each drone will wait for the rest to reach their corresponding target too.
 Only then it will start moving towards its next target.
 0 means move to your next target right after you get to your current one.
 	 - humanDetectionAlgorithm: currently can only be "basic" (without quotes) to enable the basic human detection.
 Can be set to 0 to disable human detection.
-	 - referenceLat and referenceLong: the latitude and longitude (in degrees) of the reference point used to translate VRep x-y coordinates into lat,long coordinates.
 	 - coverageTracking: 1 to enable tracking % of area covered in each iteration of the main loop, 0 to disable.
 	 - coverageTrackingFile: 1 to enable outputting the & of area covered in each iteration of the main